 Chapped Nose Healer

-Winter weather is so harsh on your hands.
+Winter weather is so harsh on my hands.
 My hands get super dry and my nails even get a bit rigid.
 I try to massage coconut oil into my cuticles and nails before going to bed.
 It also works great for dry feet.
 Oil up your feet then put socks on to lock in the moisture.

 Coconut oil is a great treatment for dry hair!
 You can make a DIY mask (dozens on Pinterest) or smooth a little on your ends.
 I have attempted to use coconut oil in a hair mask once.
 Let’s just say it didn’t work out well.
 I thankfully have very healthy hair, so the coconut oil was much too heavy for me.
 Instead of using it as a hair mask I smooth a little over my ends as a post-blow dry cream.